openstack-archive/sahara/doc/source/quickstart.rst

 2 Image setup
 =============

-2.1 Go to OpenStack management node:
+2.1 Go to OpenStack management node or you can configure ENV at another machine:

 .. sourcecode:: bash